Ela-hub-ui/Accessible-Instruction-Checker/README.md

 # Accessibility frameworks used

-ADA Title II (2026) — nondiscrimination in public education
+ADA Title II (2026): nondiscrimination in public education

-UDL Guidelines — multiple means of engagement, representation, and expression
+UDL Guidelines: multiple means of engagement, representation, and expression

-WCAG 2.2 AA — perceivable, operable, understandable, robust content
+WCAG 2.2 AA: perceivable, operable, understandable, robust content

 # Evaluation Results
 The Accessible Instruction Checker was evaluated using a set of personally written instructional examples containing both explicit and subtle ableist phrasing.